pay-theory/pay-theory-docs/API/RECURRING.md

 The `recurring_id` of the offset item.
 If the direction is `FORWARD`, the offset item is the last item in the list.
 If the direction is `BACKWARD`, the offset is the first item in the list.

 **`query`: QueryObject**
-The query to filter the recurring payments with based on PayTheory defined data.
+The query to filter the recurring payments with based on Pay Theory defined data.
 Detailed information about the query object can be found [here](query).

 **Nested Arguments**